Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Discussion

-where $c$ collects the instrumental sensitivity, integration time, spectral resolution, and target distance dependence, $\Phi(x)$ is the standard normal cumulative distribution function.
 For the $k$-th observing configuration, we define the single-trial detection probability given $L$ as $\mathcal{P}_{{\rm det},k}(L)$.
 Under the assumption that trials are independent conditioned on $(T,L)$, the likelihood of observing all-zero outcomes given $T=1$ and $L$ is

 While for $T=0$, the likelihood is

 The joint posterior $p(p_T,L\mid \mathrm{all0})$ can be given by